DHHR reports more than 3 million Covid-19 tests have been completed

 Delays may be experienced with the reporting of information from the local health department to DHHR.
 As case surveillance continues at the local health department level, it may reveal that those tested in a certain county may not be a resident of that county, or even the state as an individual in question may have crossed the state border to be tested.
-Such is the case of Wayne County in this report.
+Such is the case of Grant, Putnam, Summers, and Wyoming counties in this report.
 Please visit www.coronavirus.wv.gov for more detailed information.

 West Virginians 12 years and older are eligible for a Covid-19 vaccine.
 To learn more about the vaccine, or to find a vaccine site near you, visit vaccinate.wv.gov or call 1-833-734-0965.
 West Virginians ages 12 and older who have had at least one dose of the Covid-19 vaccine can register for the Do it for Babydog: Save a life, Change your life vaccine sweepstakes by visiting doitforbabydog.wv.gov.

-Free pop-up Covid-19 testing is available today in Barbour, Berkeley, Jefferson, Lincoln, Monongalia, Morgan, Ritchie, and Wayne counties.
+Free pop-up Covid-19 testing is available today in Barbour, Hampshire, Jefferson, Lewis, Lincoln, and Morgan counties.

 Barbour County